EugenMayer/docker-sync/README.md

 ## WAT

 A huge topic under OSX is, how to mount/share code into docker containers, used for development.
-Doing this the classic/native way leads to huge performance issues - that's why docker-sync has been made (next to the [other alternatives](https://github.com/EugenMayer/docker_sync#other-projects-with-similar-purpose-i-know-of)
+Doing this the classic/native way leads to huge performance issues - that's why docker-sync has been made (next to the [other alternatives](https://github.com/EugenMayer/docker_sync#other-projects-with-similar-purpose-i-know-of))

 Docker-sync is:
  - able to run on all of those docker-machines and also on **docker for mac**
  - it uses **RSYNC** to sync - so the container performance is not influenced at all, see [performance](https://github.com/EugenMayer/docker_sync#performance)
  - an efficient way is used to watch for file changes (fswatch -o) - does not eat up you CPU even for 12k+ files

-So beside performance being the first priority, the second is, not forcing you into using a **specific** docker-toolbox solution.
+So besides performance being the first priority, the second is, not forcing you into using a **specific** docker-toolbox solution.
 Use docker-for-mac, dockertoolbox, virtualbox fusion or Paralelles, xhyve or whatever!

 ## Motivation

-I tried a lot of the below named projects, and they did not suite out of this reasons:
+I tried a lot of the below named projects, and they did not suite because:
  - they require either a specific docker machine ( forcing vbox e.g. ) or require one at all
  - they use native shares or NFS, which are both way to slow to use them for code-sharing / development